rhettg/dmc/README.md

 Some things to keep in mind:

   * There is no such thing as a naive time.
-ALL times involved a timezone.
+ALL times involve a timezone, and that timezone is UTC.
+  * The only time we deal with non-UTC timezones is when we parse or display a time.
   * We support math with dates, and math with times, but you can't do date math with times.
     For example: You can't add "1 day" to 2014-03-28 02:00:00, because that doesn't actually make sense.
 Do you mean add 24 hours?
-That you can do.
+Then do that.
 Did you mean you want 02:00:00 on 3/29, sure we can do that, but you have to decide.